-Sr. No Name of the Cost Auditor Industry Audit Fees 1.
-Nanabhoy & Company Chemicals ₹ 100,000/- (Rupees One Lakh only) 2.
-N. D. Birla & Company Chemicals ₹ 65,000/- (Rupees Sixty Five thousand only)
+Sr. No Name of the Cost Auditor Industry

+1. Nanabhoy & Company Chemicals

+2. N. D. Birla & Company Chemicals

 In accordance with the provisions of Section 148 of the Companies Act, 2013 read with the Companies (Audit and Auditors) Rules, 2014, the remuneration payable to the Cost Auditors as recommended by the Audit Committee and approved by the Board, has to be ratified by the members of the Company.